 And when Dad had to go back to work after his two weeks off (yes, we are SO beyond lucky to have had that much time with him) and your grandma had gone home the week after that, I was all alone with the both of you, and I was terrified.
 My temper with you had short circuited, especially when it came to your brother.
 I didn’t know how I would keep my cool when it was just the three of us at home all day.

 I drilled it into you, “When the baby is sleeping, then we can play.
 Don’t wake the baby!”
 Because every single time I finally got him in the napper sound asleep, you would suddenly feel the need to go and touch him or shake the bassinet or pull the pacifier from his mouth ON PURPOSE, and then I would have to calm and rock and nurse all over again, and then I didn’t feel like playing with you at all because I was pissed off at the way you’d deliberately disobeyed me and upset your brother.
 And then, I would feel guilty and fall apart in tears the minute your father got home because I couldn’t believe you were acting that way or talking back to me the way you were (you’re only 3 after all!) and I couldn’t stand you… and I couldn’t stand myself for feeling that way about you.
 Momma guilt ate me alive when I was already so tired, so emotional, so drained from healing and being the sole sustenance of another human being on beyond broken sleep.
+My anxiety over his safety was out of control sometimes, especially when I forgot to take my placenta capsules.
 I thought things would never get better.